Specialty Leasing Glossary

 Also known as: Brand Experience, Experiential Retail

-A temporary retail experience designed to create brand awareness and customer engagement rather than pure sales.
+A temporary retail experience designed to create brand awareness and customer engagement—not just sales.
 Brands use specialty leasing spaces for product launches, experiential marketing, and direct customer interaction in high-traffic shopping centers.

 About This Glossary

-This glossary is maintained by Rentail.space, the comprehensive marketplace for specialty leasing and short-term retail spaces in shopping centers across the United States.
-We specialize exclusively in this market segment, making this glossary the authoritative reference for specialty leasing terminology.
+This glossary is maintained by Rentail.space, the marketplace for specialty leasing and short-term retail spaces in shopping centers across the United States.
+We specialize exclusively in this market, so we know what these terms actually mean.